Nalhan/mitplan/README.md

 Run `docker compose build` in the root directory to build the mitplan container.
 Run `docker compose up` to start the containers.

-The app will be available at http://<host>:3000.
+The page will be available at port 3000.